datagseoane/Vueling-Tech-Hack/README.md

 * [Download 'Mapping Destination Countries'](https://github.com/datagseoane/Vueling_Hack/blob/main/encode_countries.json)

-The metric you will use to evaluate the predictive algorithm will be **F1 Score Macro**.
+The metric used to evaluate the predictive algorithm has been **F1 Score Macro**.

 ✅ Submission: